 Once the face is on, all that is left to do is fill the round ornament with the crinkle paper shreds, replace the lid, and hot glue it shut.
 And then…

-…fill the disc ornament with green candy, and replace the lid (if you are not using it as a treat, seal this lid with hot glue, too).
+…fill the disc ornament with green candy and replace the lid (if you are not using it as a treat, seal this lid with hot glue, too).
 You could also glue a green feather sticking up from the top if you wanted!

 And that’s it, you’re done!